 - 1. Operate without a system for soliciting and considering customer opinion regarding preferences, product requests, complaints and suggestions. - 2.
 Allow an unsafe shopping experience for our customers.

+Last revised: Board Meeting: March 25, 2021

 Policy Title: B6 - Staff Treatment and Compensation

+Policy Type: Executive Limitations

 The General Management must not treat staff in any way that is unfair, unsafe, or unclear.

 The GM must: